cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/4-consensus.md

 <HighlightBox type="info">

-CometBFT will be explored in detail in the [Main Concepts](/academy/2-cosmos-concepts/index.md) section.
+CometBFT will be explored in more detail in the [Main Concepts](/academy/2-cosmos-concepts/index.md) section.

 </HighlightBox>